Arturia-Pendragon-Iris/HiPaS_AV_Segmentation/README.md

 python HiPaS/predict.py
 ```

 It may take about 2 minutes to achieve the prediction result for one CT volume.
+To run the program on your own data, you can just replace the default path too your own file path.

 ### Workflow
 ![image](https://github.com/Arturia-Pendragon-Iris/HiPaS_AV_Segmentation/blob/main/img/fig-1-3.png)